apache/pekko-http/docs/src/main/paradox/client-side/index.md

 Depending on your application's specific needs you can choose from three different API levels:

 @ref[Request-Level Client-Side API](request-level.md)
-: for letting Akka HTTP perform all connection management.
+: for letting Apache Pekko HTTP perform all connection management.
 Recommended for most usages.

 @ref[Host-Level Client-Side API](host-level.md)
-: for letting Akka HTTP manage a connection-pool to *one specific* host/port endpoint.
+: for letting Apache Pekko HTTP manage a connection-pool to *one specific* host/port endpoint.
 Recommended when the user can supply a @apidoc[Source[HttpRequest, \_]] with requests to run against a single host over multiple pooled connections.